WakPd/NikkeAuto/README.md

 I think this type of script is safe because its only simulate tapping on screen and didn't inject anything so it should be ok, but i don't claim any responsability of what you do with this, how you use it and i take no responsibility in case of ban.

 You need to have your windows with the game open on your main screen to make this work.
 Update are programmed to fix somes possible issues.
-It can work with emulator.
+It can work with emulator but u need to run your emulator instead of scrcpy.

 Don't hesitate to contact me over discord : Wak#1166